blacklabelops-legacy/jenkins/gitbook/advanced/running_inside_google_cloud.md

-# Running inside Google Container Engine
+# Running Inside Google Container Engine

 The following tutorial will show you how to use this container inside the Google Container Engine (GCE).